A universal Euler system for GSp(4): Multiplicity-one results for local periods

 The restriction of the zeta-integral to $\cS_0(F^2) \otimes \cS_0(F^2)$ is analysed in detail in \cite{loeffler-zeta1}, building on the works of R\"osner--Weissauer cited above.
 These results show that $\wZ$ vanishes on $\pi \otimes \sigma_0$ if and only if $s = s_1 + s_2 - \tfrac{1}{2}$ is a \emph{subregular pole} for the two-parameter zeta-integral, in the sense of \cite[Definition 4.8]{loeffler-zeta1} -- equivalently, there exists a choice of Bessel model for which it is a subregular pole for the Bessel zeta integral in the sense of \cite{roesnerweissauer18}.
 A case-by-case enumeration carried out in \S 5 of \cite{roesnerweissauer18} shows that if $s_1 + s_2 - \tfrac{1}{2}$ is not a subregular pole, then in fact $\Hom_{H(F)}\left(\pi \otimes \sigma/\sigma_0, \CC\right) = 0$, so the above restriction map is bijective.
 So we need to show that if $\chi_{\pi}$ is not a square, then $s_1 + s_2 - \tfrac{1}{2}$ cannot be a subregular pole.

 Every generic irreducible representation of $\GSp_4(F)$ is either supercuspidal, or one of the Sally--Tadic types \{Ia, $\dots$, XIa\} (classified in \cite{sallytadic93}; see Appendix A of \cite{robertsschmidt07} for summary tables).
 There is nothing to prove in the supercuspidal cases or for types VII, VIIIa, IXa, since the $L$-factors for these representations have no poles at all (and a subregular pole is \emph{a fortiori} a pole).
 For types I and X, if $\pi$ is tempered, then all poles of its $L$-factor have imaginary part 0, while $\operatorname{Re}(s_1 + s_2 - \tfrac{1}{2}) \le -\tfrac{1}{2}$, so $s_1 + s_2 - \tfrac{1}{2}$ cannot be a pole.
-For types IIa, IVa, Va, VIa and XIa, the central character of $\pi$ is always a square, so these cases are covered using Moeglin--Waldspurger's results.
+Types IIa, IVa, Va, VIa and XIa cannot arise, since for such representations the central character is always a square.
 This leaves only type IIIa; but it is shown in \cite{roesnerweissauer18} that $L$-factors for type IIIa representations never have any subregular poles. \end{proof}

 As a by-product of the proof we also obtain the following corollaries:

 \begin{corollary} If $\pi$ is a tempered irreducible principal series representation, $\chi_i$ are unitary characters, and $(s_1, s_2)$ have real parts $\le 0$, then any non-zero trilinear form on $\cW(\pi) \otimes \cS(F^2) \otimes \cS(F^2)$ satisfying \eqref{eq:equivariance1} and \eqref{eq:equivariance2} has non-zero restriction to $\cW(\pi) \otimes \cS_0(F^2) \otimes \cS_0(F^2)$. \end{corollary}